 Since more people have started to work from home.
 It’s unsurprising that we are seeing an increase of lower back problems.
-If you have started to work from home you might have started to notice aches and pains from having a different work setting.
+If you have started to work from home you might have started to notice aches and pains which you can see here when you are having a different work setting.

 What is the correct sitting position?